 Injury to the axillary nerve is a serious and common complication of glenohumeral dislocation.
 Complex dislocations (those associated with secondary injury to other bones, nerves, vessels, or tendons) should be identified as soon as possible by the primary care provider and nurse practitioner to minimize long-term deficits.
 Studies have shown an increased risk of axillary nerve injuries if dislocations have not been reduced within 12 hours.
 If prolonged axillary nerve deficits persist, surgical intervention is required, with better results seen with early intervention.
 Iatrogenic axillary nerve injury is also commonly reported during surgical osteosynthesis, especially when utilizing the anterolateral approach.
 Koshy et al. found no significant differences in post-op muscle strength recovery to 4/5 between patients undergoing surgical nerve transfers versus nerve grafting.

-Management of axillary nerve injuries is best with an interprofessional, interprofessional team, including physicians/mid-level practitioners, nursing, and physical therapists, and in cases where medication is part of the regimen, pharmacists as well.
+Management of axillary nerve injuries is best with an interprofessional team, including physicians/mid-level practitioners, nursing, and physical therapists.
+In cases where medication is part of the regimen, pharmacists as well.

 (Click Image to Enlarge)